"

 Total Economic Value

 Value and price are two different concepts in cost-benefit analysis.
 The price is the amount economic agents are willing to pay for a good or service on a market.
 The economic value is the benefit derived from the good or service.
 In the absence of market distortions and market failures, the economic value and the price would be equivalent.
-However, economic value and price are often not equivalent if we observe market failure, market distortions, or market absence.
-For example, many environmental goods are not traded on markets and therefore there is no market price that can reveal the willingness-to-pay to consume the environmental good or service.
+However, economic value and price are often not equivalent if we observe market failure, market distortion, or market absence.
+For example, many environmental goods are not traded on markets and, therefore, there is no market price that can reveal the willingness-to-pay for the environmental good or service.
 Hence, we often refer to the total economic value in cost-benefit analysis, which aggregates all benefits from the use of a resource.

 (1) \begin{align*} \textit{Total Economic Value} \textit{ (TEV)} &= \textit{Use Value} + \textit{Non-Use Value} \\ &+ \textit{Option Value} \end{align*}

 Use value consists of direct use value and indirect use value.
 Direct use value can be from consumptive uses and non-consumptive uses.[1]
-For example, if we consider a national park consumptive uses may include catching fish for food or using trees as wood for fires.
+For example, if we consider a national park, consumptive uses may include catching fish for food or using trees as wood for fires.
 Non-consumptive uses include hiking and birdwatching.
-Non-consumptive uses do not diminish the availability of the resources for others, whereas consumptive uses diminish the availability of the resource in the future.
-In these instances, an economic agent is deriving utility from direct use of the resource capturing recreation values.
+Non-consumptive uses do not diminish the availability of the resource for others, whereas consumptive uses diminish the availability of the resource in the future.
+In these instances, an economic agent is deriving utility from direct use of the resource, capturing value from usage.

-Indirect use values are the benefits derived from the resource without actually “using” the resource directly or being near the resource.
-Coming back to the example of the national park this would include climate regulation, air and water purification, biodiversity benefits, etc. Estimating indirect uses is one of the biggest challenges faced by CBA analysts.
+Indirect use values are the benefits derived from the resource without directly using the resource or being near the resource.
+Coming back to the example of the national park, this would include benefits such as climate regulation, air and water purification, and biodiversity benefits.
+Estimating the monetary value of indirect uses is one of the biggest challenges faced by cost-benefit analysts.

 Option value reflects the value placed on the ability to use the resource in the future.
 The option value should capture the potential future benefits from the resource.
-Similar to use values – option value can subsequently be separated into direct and indirect uses.
+Similar to use value, option value can subsequently be separated into direct and indirect uses.
+A common example of option value is the conservation of rainforests to retain the option to use undiscovered flora or fauna for medicinal purposes in the future.
+Even though it is uncertain whether these undiscovered species will yield valuable treatments, maintaining the possibility itself represents a significant value to society.

 The components of total economic value are illustrated in Figure 12.1 below: